 Hello, and happy weekend!
 We’ve had sunshine most of this week and what a difference it makes!
 Everyone seems to be walking around with a little spring in their step!
 So, with a spring in my step, I’ve got some weekend links for you:

 It’s been fantastic to see that Moral Fibres has had a few new readers lately – thanks for visiting!
 Do have a look at the about page to find out more about the blog, and explore the archives using the drop-down category menus.
-There are lots of ways to follow along too – such as Twitter, Facebook and via e-mail – a free service where posts will be delivered straight to your inbox (you only get one email on a day when there is a new post and I don’t share your details with anyone).
+There are lots of ways to follow along too – such as Twitter and Facebook.

 My internet friend Mel is taking part in a Wear Your Wardrobe Challenge, whereby she’s not buying anything new (or secondhand).
 It’s a great way to great re-acquainted with those clothes languishing in the back of your wardrobe and drawers.